 Ask yourself, if everything goes perfectly well, what would your horse be doing?
 What will others see if they observe your perfect horse?

-On a first try, you might say things like: “I’d be happy if my horse would just not kick against the door”, but you don’t see “not kicking”.
+On a first try, you might say things like: “I’d be happy if my horse would just stop kicking against the door”, but you don’t see “not kicking”.
 What would you see?
 Standing calmly at the gate, observing you as you approach with the feeding bucket?

 To answer this question, you are allowed to DREAM BIG.
 What does your PERFECT HORSE look like?
 What does she DO?